Recreation

 Desolation Wilderness

 Desolation Wilderness is a federally designated wilderness area consisting of 63,960 acres of sub-alpine and alpine forest, granite peaks, and glacially-formed valleys and lakes.
-Located southwest of Lake Tahoe and north of Highway 50 in El Dorado County, Desolation Wilderness is jointly managed by the Eldorado National Forest and Lake Tahoe Basin Management Unit.
-For specific information on fees, permits, trail information, and the zone quota, visit Recreation.gov.
-Please note: Wood and charcoal fires are not permitted.
+Located southwest of Lake Tahoe and north of U.S. Highway 50 in El Dorado County, California.
+Desolation Wilderness is co-managed by the Eldorado National Forest and Lake Tahoe Basin Management Unit.
+For reservations and specific information on fees, permits, trail information, and the zone quota, visit Recreation.gov.
+Campfires (wood, charcoal or any other solid fuels) are not permitted in Desolation Wilderness.
+Permits and bear canisters are required for overnight visits.

 Tallac Historic Site